mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2012/2012-10-20-healthy-eating-first-receipe/index.md

 ---
-title: "Healthy Eating - first receipe"
+blog: shalveena.com
+categories:
+- recipes
 date: "2012-10-20"
-categories:
-  - "recipes"
+title: Healthy Eating - first receipe
 ---

 I have been wanting to record the foods we eat at home as a collection on cooking ideas.
 Finally, here is the first recipe: